SecondaryProfile/DMBMX2-Lua-Scripts/README.md

 - Incorporate more detailed stats.
 - Implement TAS (Tool-Assisted Speedruns) recordings.
 - Enhance memory manipulation for additional functionalities.
+- show height
+- show current zone of area
+- show current competition calculations
+- show player character
+- show area name

 ## Current Debug Features

+- Frame Count: frame count
 - Speed: Shows players speed value
 - X, Y, Z Position: Shows location of player in the map.
-(Calculations not finalized)
-- Session Timer: Timer that starts at the beginning of any session.
-Will also reflect in replays
+(Calculations not finalized) ~~- Session Timer: Timer that starts at the beginning of any session.
+Will also reflect in replays~~
+- Is Airborne: Shows if user is airborne

 ## How to Install

 1. Ensure you have Lua Core Dolphin installed.
 If not, download it from [Lua Core Dolphin GitHub page](https://github.com/TASLabz/dolphin-lua-core).